inspec/inspec/docs/dev/plugins.md

 end
 ```

-Like any activator, the block above will only be executed if needed.
+Like any activator, the block above will only be called if needed.
 For CliCommand plugins, the plugin system naively scans through ARGV, looking for the activation name as a whole element.
-Multiple CLI activations may occur.
+Multiple CliCommand activations may occur if several different names match, though each activation will only occur once.

 ```bash
 you@machine $ inspec sweeten ... # Your CliCommand implementation is activated and executed
 you@machine $ inspec exec ... # Your CliCommand implementation is not activated
 ```

+Execution occurs implicitly via `Thor.start()`, which is handled by `bin/inspec`.
+Keep reading.

 ### Implementation class for CLI Commands